AM-Lam/COMP1531-slackr_reduplicate/iteration_1/assumptions.md

 I assume when the user register, first name of the user is the username.
 I assume permission_id of anyone is 'member' except the owner or channel_addowner, admin_userpermission_change is implemented.
 I assume admin of the slackr is also an admin of any channel under slackr.
 Same applied to owner.
+I assume user can join in multiple channels.